-The maximum allowable time frame for receiving aid is equal to 150% of the length of the program.
-For example, if you are pursuing a program that requires 105 credits for graduation, you would reach the maximum time frame at 105 X 150% = 157.50 credits attempted.
+The maximum allowable Timeframe for receiving aid is equal to 150% of the length of the program.
+For example, if you are pursuing a program that requires 105 credits for graduation, you would reach the maximum Timeframe at 105 X 150% = 157.50 credits attempted.
+In addition, if the student is enrolled in a 24-month program, the maximum Timeframe will be 36 months.
 The student will be withdrawn once it is determined that they have exceeded the allowable maximum time frame.

-If you are a transfer student, your accepted transfer coursework will be counted in the maximum timeframe.
-You can repeat a course, but the credits will also be applied toward the maximum timeframe.
+If you are a transfer student, your accepted transfer coursework will be counted in the maximum time frame.
+You can repeat a course, but the credits will also be applied toward the maximum time limit.